windupbird144/gc-stamp-album-helper/README.md

 - Fill blank album slots with images of what is missing
 - Show name, rarity and description of missing stamps
-- Links to searches (Wizard, TP, Auction) and Jellyneo
+- Links to searches (Shop Wizard, Trading Post, Auction House) and Jellyneo
 - Compare your album progress with another user

 Credits: